Computing the Geometric Intersection Number of Curves: Combinatorial framework

 \paragraph{Combinatorial surfaces.} As usual in computational topology, we model a surface by a cellular embedding of a graph $G$ in a compact topological surface $S$.
-Such a cellular embedding can be encoded by a \define{combinatorial surface} composed of the graph $G$ itself together with a rotation system~\cite{mt-gs-01} that records for every vertex of the graph the clockwise cyclic order of the incident arcs.
+Such a cellular embedding can be encoded by a \define{combinatorial surface} composed of the graph $G$ itself together with a rotation system~\cite{mt-gs-01} that records for every vertex of the graph the \define{direct} cyclic order of the incident arcs.
+When $S$ is orientable, this order can be chosen consistently for all vertices.
+We call this order clockwise.
+Nonorientable surfaces can be encoded by providing an additional signature with every edge that indicates if the direct orientations at its endpoints are consistent or not.
+The edge is said \define{half-twisted} when the orientations are inconsistent.
 The \define{facial walks} are obtained from the rotation system by the face traversal procedure as described in~\cite[p.93]{mt-gs-01}.
 In order to handle surfaces with boundaries we allow every face of $G$ in $S$ to be either an open disk or an annulus (open on one side).
 In other words $G$ is a cellular embedding in the closure of $S$ obtained by attaching a disk to every boundary of $S$.
 We record this information by storing a boolean for every facial walk of $G$ indicating whether the associated face is perforated or not.
-All the considered graphs may have loop and multiple edges.
+All the considered graphs may have loops and multiple edges.
 A directed edge will be called an \define{arc} and each edge corresponds to two opposite arcs.
 We denote by $a\inv$ the arc opposite to an arc $a$.
-For simplicity, \define{we shall only consider orientable surfaces in this paper}.
-Every combinatorial surface $\Sigma$ can be reduced by first contracting the edges of a spanning tree and then deleting edges incident to distinct faces.
-The resulting \define{reduced surface} has a single vertex and a single face.
-The combinatorial surface $\Sigma$ and its reduced version encodes different cellular embeddings on a same topological surface.
+Every combinatorial surface $\Sigma$ can be reduced by first contracting the edges of a spanning tree and then deleting edges incident to distinct plain, i.e. non-perforated, faces.
+The resulting \define{reduced surface} has a single vertex.
+A reduced surface without boundary has a single face, but in general a reduced surface may have several faces.
+The combinatorial surface $\Sigma$ and its reduced version encode different cellular embeddings on a same topological surface.